Trending News

 Does the Academy give a damn about its bad reputation?

 The investigation into the accusations against Bailey is part of the Academy’s newly-established Code of Conduct, featuring a specific claims process outlining how such allegations should be processed.
 If the allegations are deemed credible, the board will decide upon sufficient disciplinary action.
-Regardless of what happens with the investigation, the reputation of the Academy has already taken a hit.
+The Academy cleared Bailey in March 2018 with no further action.

 Business as usual